 Common Language® CLONES Database – is the authoritative database used for the development and exchange of Common Language Location Codes (CLLITM Codes) per ANSI T1.253, Identification of Location Entities for the North American Telecommunications System.
 CLONES reference data is used in BIRRDS/LERG for the identification of switch and interface locations.

-NPAC –is the authoritative industry PSTN database for local number portability routing information as mandated by the FCC back in 1996.
+NPAC –is the authoritative industry PSTN database for local number portability routing information as mandated by the FCC in 1996.
 It is currently administered by Neustar who was awarded the initial contract by the FCC.
 NPAC is governed by the NANC/LNPA Working Group which is a Federal Advisory Committee to the FCC.